Where To Build A Website – Know What Others Won’t Tell

 A Small Business Website Creation Process Using a Website Builder

-- Create an account and choose a plan.
+1. Create an account and choose a plan.

-- Choose their hosting.
+5. Use their hosting.

-- Publish your website
+7. Publish your website.

 2. Open-Source CMS